diffplug/blowdryer/README.md

 }
 ```

-The nice thing about the default `src/main/resources` is that if you ever want to, you could copy the blowdryer code into your blowdryer repo, and deploy your own plugin that pulls resources from the local jar rather than from github.
+The nice thing about the default `src/main/resources` is that if you ever want to, you could copy the blowdryer code into your blowdryer repo, and deploy your own plugin that pulls resources from the local jar rather than from a remote URL.
 Keeping the default lets you switch to that approach in the future without moving your scripts.

 ## Limitations